createcandle/configuration-files/home/pi/readme.txt

 The Candle 2.0 disk image has three partitions.
 - The first is /boot
-- The second has the main OS and the Webthings Gateway.
+- The second has the main OS and the Candle Controller.
 - The third partition has user data, as well as some settings.

 The second partition is set to read-only through an overlay + ramdisk.
 To make this partition writeable, type `rw`.
 Type `ro` to set it back to read-only mode.